adrianpk/snapfig/README.md

   push_interval: 24h
 ```

 Paths are relative to home directory.
-See [Background Runner](#background-runner) for all daemon options.
+See [Background Runner](#background-runner) for all daemon options and [Alternative Vault Location](#alternative-vault-location) for custom vault paths.

 ## Planned Improvements